jedevc/website/content/_index.md

   and systems programming, to hacking and learning (arguably) exotic programming languages.

-  I'm currently a maintainer for [BuildKit](https://github.com/moby/buildkit), and do various contributions around the container ecosystem from time to time 📦
+  I currently work at [Dagger](https://dagger.io), trying to build better CI, and also do do various contributions around the container ecosystem from time to time 📦
 ---